-Below you will find a long list of trucking companies that hire felons.
+Our organization, Help For Felons has put together a long list of trucking companies that hire felons.
 We have organized this list in accordance with how old your felony conviction must be to be considered for employment.
 Please remember that even though all of the companies listed below will hire felons it does not mean that they will hire everyone with a criminal background!
-You can also check out our main jobs for felons page.
+You can also check out our main page “Truck Driving With A Felony.”

 List of Trucking Companies That Hire Felons

 Click on any of the below trucking companies for more information, online applications and contact information.
 If you are a felon seeking a truck driving job and have no previous trucking experience we highly suggest reading all the information on our “How to become a truck driver with a felony” article.